4300 E. Sunrise Drive, Tucson Arizona 85718

 Caution: Companies that charge money to do scholarship research for you or who “guarantee” scholarship offers are scams.
 Scholarship searches are meant to be FREE and should have no fee attached.
 Also, more and more scholarship programs are tied to marketing and are similar to a lottery.
 More info on scholarship scams can be found at finaid.org/scholarships/scams.phtml.

-The Free Application for Federal Student Aid (FAFSA) opened October 1.
+The Free Application for Federal Student Aid (FAFSA) for the 2025-26 school year FAFSA will fully open by Dec.
+1, 2024.
 Families are encouraged to apply early, as many schools have priority deadlines.
 (The sooner you complete the FAFSA, the sooner you’ll know about your financial aid package.)
 Students must first create an FSA ID and then fill out the FAFSA application once the FSA ID is generated.

 Be sure to enter the college codes for the colleges you want the information released to.
-After the government processes your info, you'll be sent information regarding your calculated estimated family contribution (EFC) for college expenses for the upcoming year.
+After the government processes your info, you'll be sent information regarding your calculated Student Aid Index (SAI) for college expenses for the upcoming year.
 Each school to which you requested the information released will then soon send you a student aid report (SAR) with the need-based financial aid package (any grants, loans, and/or work study) for which you qualify.

 Useful Resources: